rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  or easy money policies.
-However, we should consider that our entire culture and modern society has grown from fiat and seigniorage.
+However, we should consider that our entire culture and modern society has been corrupted by fiat and seigniorage.
 What are the ramifications
  of sound money on a population that grew accustom to fiat?

-It's clear that Bitcoin won't
- continue the existing inequality;
+It's clear that Bitcoin won't (and can't) continue growing the existing inequality;
  but it's not clear that it reduces the level of inequality.